-Parents/carers will be invited into school to set targets or review the 'My Plan' twice a year, usually in October and April.
+Parents/carers will be invited to set targets or review the 'My Plan'.
 This is a good opportunity to talk to the class teacher and SENCO about your child.
 Your child's My Plan will also be discussed at Parents Evenings.